 LORAIN TRANSIT COMPANY See LAKE SHORE COACH COMPANY, INC.

 LOS ANGELES METROPOLITAN TRANSIT AUTHORITY / MTA The Los Angeles Metropolitan Transit Authority (sometimes referred to as LAMTA or MTA I) was a public agency formed in 1951.
 During the MTA’s tenure, the last remaining rail transit lines in Los Angeles were abandoned and replaced with bus service, the last former Pacific Electric line in April 1961, and the last former Los Angeles Railway lines in 1963.
 The agency was taken over by the Southern California Rapid Transit District (RTD) on November 5, 1964.
 In turn, the RTD was merged into the Los Angeles County Metropolitan Transportation Authority in 1993.
 (This agency is often referred to as MTA II.)
-To date, I’ve yet to find a traditional metal MTA badge, however the company did issue 1¾” driver badges made of tin, paper and plastic.
-The MTA also issued gold-filled and solid 10k gold service pins.
+There are two styles of badges: the first is made of what looks like pressed brass, and the second is made of metal with a painted surface.
+Both badges measures approx. 3″ x 2½” and have two threaded posts.
+Also pictured are a gold-filled and solid 10k gold service pin, and a later 1¾” driver badge made of tin, paper and plastic.
+(This badge was issued near the time of the takeover of the MTA by the RTD.)